tatethurston/nextjs-routes/README.md

 ## Installation & Usage 📦

 1. Add this package to your project:

    - `yarn add nextjs-routes`

 2. Run `yarn nextjs-routes`

    - This will generate `nextjs-routes.d.ts`
    - Whenever you change your routes, run this command again

 3. Replace imports of `next/link` with `nextjs-routes/link` and `next/router` with `nextjs-routes/router`.

    ```diff
    -import Link from "next/link";
    +import Link from "nextjs-routes/link";
    ```

    ```diff
    -import { useRouter } from 'next/router'
    +import { useRouter } from 'nextjs-routes/router'
    ```

 4. That's it! `nextjs-routes` reexports `next/link` and `next/router` from Next.js with type defintions that have been augmented to verify your application's routes.
 No more broken links, and you get route autocompletion 🙌.

 ## Examples 🛠

 ### Link

-`Link` component's `href` prop is now fully typed and expects a URL object:
+`Link` component's `href` prop is now typed based on your application routes and expects a URL object:

 ```tsx
 import Link from "nextjs-routes/link";